mitchelkappen/tDCS_Video_Stress/README.md

 Requirements
 ------------
 In order to run the notebooks and scripts that are present in the notebook directory, one needs to have created a conda environment with the correct packages installed.
-One can run the following command in the anaconda prompt to create an enivornment:\
+One can run the following command in the anaconda prompt to create an environment:\
 `conda create --name <myenv>`
+`conda activate <myenv>`

 After creating an anaconda environment environment one can run the following commands to install the required packages:\
 `conda config --add channels conda-forge`\
-`conda install numpy=1.19.2 pandas=1.1.3 neurokit2=0.1.1 pytables=3.6.1 scikit-learn=0.24.1 matplotlib=3.4.1 tqdm=4.59.0`\
+`conda install numpy=1.19.2 pandas=1.1.3 neurokit2=0.1.1 pytables=3.6.1 scikit-learn=0.24.1 matplotlib=3.4.1 tqdm=4.59.0 pyarrow`\
 `pip install bioread=2.1.2`

 The notebooks can be accessed using Jupyter lab, which can be installed in the conda environment as follows:\